gemseo/gemseo/doc_src/examples/scenario/README.rst

 Scenario
 ========

-Automatically create and execute a MDO process.
+Automatically create and execute an MDO process.